laurentandrian/fndelk/README.md

 - FND Inventory: insights on FND Inventory
 ![Alt text](docs/image6.png)

+Before you can import the dashboards you must have imported FND events or inventory files.
 To install the dasboard in Kibana: Management/Stack Management/Saved Objects Import the two dashboard files.